-The Draft Plan of Management was placed on public exhibition from date to date in accordance with the requirements of Section 38 of the Local Government Act 1993.
-A total of xx submissions were received.
+The draft Plan of Management was placed on public exhibition from 3 July to 2 August, 2023 in accordance with the requirements of Section 38 of the Local Government Act 1993.
+A total of 3 submissions were received.
 Council considered these submissions before finalising and adopting the PoM.